Dr Sharon Prendeville

 Current research and collaborations

-Sharon is the Principal Investigator on an AHRC-funded early career researcher grant (almost £250,000) that investigates the politics of design framing practices within the field of sustainability.
-The project commenced in February 2020 and will develop a new counter-framing design approach working in partnership with UK-based citizen activist groups working on citizen-led democratic processes, and social mobilisation.
+She is Principal Investigator on ‘Counter-Framing Design’, an AHRC-funded early career researcher grant (almost £250,000) that investigates the politics of design framing practices within the field of sustainability.
+The project commenced in February 2020 and will develop a new design approach, working in partnership with UK-based citizen activist groups working on citizen-led democratic processes and social mobilisation.
+She is co-investigator on an enterprise project to develop a citizen-centred ‘Design for Policy Toolkit for Social Innovators’.

 Current PhD / research supervisions

-Victoria Gerrard - Politicising Public Engagement through Critical Design
+Vicky Gerrard – PhD title: Politicising Public Engagement through Participatory Design

 Interests and activities